 Florida Blue Crab Handprint

+Preschoolers, and even toddlers, will love making this adorable Florida Blue Crab Handprint craft.
 This activity is simple, uses very few supplies, and even older kids can get in on the fun.
 What child doesn’t like to paint with their hands?

 - Blue & orange tempera paint

-Construction paper (8 1/2 x 11")
+- Construction paper (8 1/2 x 11″)

-Black felt-tip marker
+- Black felt-tip marker

-Spread newspaper over the work area.
+- Spread newspaper over the work area.

-Paint inside of both hands, including thumbs and fingers, with blue paint.
+- Paint inside of both hands, including thumbs and fingers, with blue paint.

-Make two prints with hands pointing in opposite directions and heels of palms slightly overlapping (thumbs pointing down).
+- Make two prints with hands pointing in opposite directions and heels of palms slightly overlapping (thumbs pointing down).

 - Print a dot at the end of each stalk and add an eye inside each dot with black maker.

-Dip pad of thumb in orange paint and make a print at the end of each thumb print for claws.
-Draw a smile with a black marker.
+- Dip pad of thumb in orange paint and make a print at the end of each thumb print for claws.